What is organizational change management (OCM)?

 A detailed change roadmap along with an implementation plan for each change ensures a successful change implementation.
 The plan should list all the activities that must be completed to adopt the change and adjust to its aftermath.
 Ideally, the plan should be shared with all relevant stakeholders to ensure there is a common language for change (and change management) both inside and outside the organization.

 Other useful and potentially successful OCM strategies include the following:

 - Agreement on a common vision for change; no competing initiatives.

 - Strong executive leadership to communicate the vision and sell the business case for change.

 - A strategy for educating employees about how their day-to-day work will change.

-- A concrete plan for how to measure whether or not the change is a success -- and follow-up plans for both successful and unsuccessful results.
+- A concrete plan for metrics to measure whether the change is a success and follow-up plans for both successful and unsuccessful results.

 - Rewards, both monetary and social, that encourage individuals and groups to take ownership for their new roles and responsibilities.